PROJECT STATUS | BUILT

 PROJECT BACKGROUND

-The house is very modern in design, with large driveway to one side, a gazebo at the entrance and a covered outdoor patio by the pool.
-A snaking bike path for the children at the end called for trees and palms to articulate the experience.
+The house, defined by its modern design, includes a broad driveway on one side, a gazebo marking the entrance, and a covered patio by the pool.
+At the far end, a winding bike path for the children was planted with trees and palms, creating rhythm and movement along the route.

 SITE LOCATION